 Third, India is easier to visualize as an affluent, buoyant economy if the other countries in South Asia are also developing and stable.
 But instability surrounds it today.
 Five of the seven countries that border it are on the Foreign Policy 2008 list of failed states-Bangladesh, Myanmar, Nepal, Pakistan and Sri Lanka.
-Preventing spillovers-of terrorism, immigrants seeking better livelihood, refugees from climate disasters, water conflicts or India's record of rapid growth is still fairly short, and its reforms so far have been fairly easy.
-The next generation of reforms will be harder regional political factionalism-will become even harder without greater stability and economic growth across the region.
+Preventing spillovers-of terrorism, immigrants seeking better livelihood, refugees from climate disasters, water conflicts or regional political factionalism-will become even harder without greater stability and economic growth across the region.
 India, because of its prospects for rapid growth, stands to benefit the most from regional stability and lose the most from instability.
 If current trends continue-with India growing much faster than the rest of South Asia-the disparities in per capita income with its neighbours could be a factor of between 7 and 14 (similar to those between the United States and Central America and between Europe and North Africa).
 Such disparities would make India a magnet for immigration for up to 500 million South Asians, perhaps producing major social and political upheaval.